-The Board of the Trust has created a new annual award to recognise outstanding contributions of Churchill Fellows to their CFAs and to the Trust.
-The inaugural Recognition Award was recently presented to six Churchill Fellows who were nominated by their state or territory's Churchill Fellows Association.
+The Board of the Trust has created a new annual award to recognise the outstanding and sustained contributions of Churchill Fellows towards Churchill Fellowships and to the objectives of the Trust.
+The inaugural Recognition Award was recently presented to seven Churchill Fellows who were nominated by the Trust, and recommended by the Churchill Fellows Associations.

 Each awardee was recognised for their enduring and active relationship with the Trust and for inspiring others to contribute in a similar way, or in some cases to reconnect with their own Fellowship journey.
-The Churchill Fellows who received the award in 2019 are Patricia Corby CF 1978 from Tasmania, Ian Krimmer CF 1992 from New South Wales, Mick March CF 1969 from the ACT, Anne McCrudden CF 1998 from Western Australia, John Miles CF 1998 from Victoria and Ian Tolley CF 1966 from South Australia.
+The Churchill Fellows who received the award in 2019 are Patricia Corby CF 1978 from Tasmania, Ian Krimmer CF 1992 from New South Wales, Mick March CF 1969 from the ACT, Anne McCrudden CF 1998 from Western Australia, John Miles CF 1998 from Victoria and Ian Tolley CF 1966 from South Australia, Brian Wilson CF 1966 from Queensland.

 Each recipient was presented with a letter outlining their contribution to the Churchill Trust and a limited edition botanical illustration print of a Sir Winston Churchill rose drawn from life by 1988 Churchill Fellow Gilbert Dashorst (CF 1988).
 Gilbert is one of Australia’s leading botanical Illustrators.
 He has illustrated many thousands of botanical artworks during a career spanning more than 30 years.
 His illustrations are housed around the world in private collections from Royal Houses in Europe (Royal House of Denmark) through to art collections in Australia.